Climate change and rising seas threaten Egypt’s breadbasket

 Ouf el-Zoughby, one of the farmers, said this is his third time trying to grow mangos.
 Past attempts have been thwarted by salt.

 “You see the tree dying before your eyes,” the 47-year-old farmer said, remembering how he had to pull the husks out one-by-one.
-His fields are within 3 kilometers (1.8 miles) of the Mediterranean.
+His fields are within 3 kilometers of the Mediterranean.

 This time, he’s hoping the newly elevated farmlands and a government-built runoff system will help them survive, in addition to expensive chemical fertilizers.
 He’s not sure what he will do if the crop fails again.
 He worries that without more government help, thousands could desert their farms.